5 Employee Engagement Metrics to Track with Surveys

 To track engagement, keep your goals in mind: What does your organization most need to know?
 Once you’ve identified your most critical knowledge gap, you can define the most important metrics you need to measure and track.

 Surveys are not one-size-fits-all.
 No matter what is most relevant to your organization, we can design items to help you find the answers to your most pressing issues.
 The Perceptyx platform gives you the flexibility to adapt your listening strategy to rapidly changing real-time events.
-Combined with support from our analytics experts, our platform can help you keep your finger on the pulse of your people’s needs, so you can provide the support they need during these uncertain times.
+Combined with support from our analytics experts, our platform can help you keep your finger on the pulse of your people’s needs, so you can take targeted action where it matters most.